adam-kerrigan/pybader/README.md

 * [Numpy] - NumPy is the fundamental package for scientific computing with Python.
 * [Numba] - A Just-In-Time Compiler for Numerical Functions in Python.
 * [tqdm] - A Fast, Extensible Progress Bar for Python and CLI.
+* [pandas] - A Library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.

 ## Installation